JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_5.md

-Also there are three short verses in the "Sermon on the Mount" that merit parable status:
+Also there are three short verses in the “Sermon on the Mount” that merit parable status:

 For what man is there of you who, if his son asks for bread, would he give him a stone?
 Or, if he asked for a fish would he give him a serpent?